NghiaTranUIT/iOS-Awesome-Starter-Kit/README.md

 License
 ------------

-Titan is available under the MIT license.
+iOS Awesome Starter Kit is available under the MIT license.
 See the LICENSE file for more info.